Nazeeefa/awesome-sequencing-tech-papers/README.md

 1. [A technology-agnostic long-read analysis pipeline for transcriptome discovery and quantification](https://www.biorxiv.org/content/10.1101/672931v2)
 2. [Comparative analysis of seven short-reads sequencing platforms using the Korean Reference Genome: MGI and Illumina sequencing benchmark for whole-genome sequencing](https://www.biorxiv.org/content/10.1101/2020.03.22.002840v1)
 3. [A preliminary study on the potential of Nanopore MinION and Illumina MiSeq 16S rRNA gene sequencing to characterize building-dust microbiomes](https://www.nature.com/articles/s41598-020-59771-0)
+4. [Long-read error correction: a survey and qualitative comparison](https://www.biorxiv.org/content/10.1101/2020.03.06.977975v2) - A comprehensive analysis of 29 tools using PacBio and nanopore data.
+5. [Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms](https://www.biorxiv.org/content/10.1101/2020.03.16.993428v1) - Assessment of long-read assemblers on PacBio and nanopore reads from the non-model non-vertebrate organism Adineta *vaga*

 #### 2019